ton-blockchain/docs/docs/docs.md

 > This section presents the original documentation written by Dr. Nikolai Durov, which describes in full all the parts of the TON.

+> Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+Gram cryptocurrency was never issued.
+The currency of TON is TON Coin and the currency of TON testnet is Test TON Coin.

 * **TON**

   TON Whitepaper – a general description of TON Network and TON Blockchain.